Healthy Homes Assessment Clive

 Home Assessments Clive for Rental Properties

-There are a myriad of concerns to check when conducting the home evaluation to determine if your rental property meets the requirements of the Healthy Homes Standard.
+There are many things you should look for when conducting an house assessment to see if your rental property meets the requirements of the Healthy Homes Standards.
 There are a few examples:

 • Is there adequate drainage and draught stopping?